btkelly/gnag/README.md

 }
 ```

 This is the simplest way to add automatic PR checking and commenting to your project.
-The options above can be overridden by passing command line parameters with the same name to your build.
+The options defined in the gnag closure can be overridden by passing command line parameters with the same name to your build.
 This is helpful when using in conjunction with a CI system to allow automated builds.

 # License